 If your dog has been exposed to children and is good with them, invite a few over to play.
 Most kids will wear out most dogs in no time at all, and then your best buddy can enjoy a nice, long sleep, hopefully with good dreams.
 Dogs can have nightmares just like humans do, though, so if you hear him whimpering or howling in a way that suggests distress, wake him gently.

 If you have no children living close by, consider contacting local daycares to find out if it would be okay to bring your canine friend over for a visit.
 The corollary to this is that if your surviving dog is elderly, he might prefer to visit a seniors’ home.
 Most assisted care facilities welcome visits from friendly dogs.

 You don’t have to do everything on this list of suggestions.
 Instead, pick and choose the ones that work for you and your dog.
 There are bound to be some that will offer at least a modicum of comfort.

 You know that the story of Alanna, Gordon, and Jimmy does not exactly have a happy ending.
 It never can when a beloved pet dies or has to be put to sleep.
 Jimmy’s time with Alanna, Gordon, and the rest of the pack was far, far too short.
 And yet, life goes on.

 Last week, Alanna was browsing the classifieds.
 And here’s what she found:

-Free to good home.
+Free to a good home.
 Mixed breed puppy, very affectionate.
 She wandered into my yard, and I think she might have been a stray for quite a while.
-I think he’s about five months old, but can’t be sure.
+I think she’s about five months old, but I can’t be sure.
 Pretty markings, black and tan and a bit of white.
 Floppy ears.
 Not sure of breed.
 I have cats and can’t keep her.
 If you can give her a good home, she’s yours.